go-aah/docs/controllers.md

 ## i18n Message

-i18n messages is for internalization and localization.
+i18n messages is for internationalization and localization.
 To learn more [click here](i18n.html).

 ## Reverse URL

 aah framework provides a convenient way to create reverse route URL via two methods.

-  * `ReverseURL` - method generates the URL for given route name (defined in the routes.conf) and arguments.
+  * `ReverseURL` - method generates the URL for given route name (defined in the `routes.conf`) and arguments.
-  * `ReverseURLm` - method generates the URL for given route name (defined in the routes.conf) and `map` of named arguments.
+  * `ReverseURLm` - method generates the URL for given route name (defined in the `routes.conf`) and `map` of named arguments.
 Remaining provided values added as URL Query parameters.

 ```go
 // let's say route named `login` has path `/login.html`